Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Since this website was launched in 2003 and widely viewed, the now forensically verified "Portable Rock Art / Figure Stones" artifact typology is becoming more extensively recognized.
 And in the past few years there has been quite a proliferation of new and mostly imitative/plagiaristic websites on the subject, at widely varying levels of plausibility and scientific validation, unfortunately at an increasingly and embarrassingly low level degrading the overall credibility of this quite legitimate line of investigation and the efforts of competent researchers who have invested a lot of time, work, and money in an honest effort to determine what is real and what is not.
 On these recent websites scientific/forensic evidence has been almost entirely omitted from the discussion, replaced by lithic Rorschach games probably revealing something of a presenter's personality and state of mind, but nothing archaeologically meaningful.
 Not surprisingly, even the imbecilic archaeology fantasy magazine Ancient American has now jumped onto the "portable rock art" bandwagon with its characteristic plagiarism, clumsy writing, and inept photography.
 Likewise, and firmly in the pop archaeology category, the slicker but only slightly less dimwitted and little more credible Ancient Origins has recently joined the party.

 Doing a search for "portable rock art", one is now swamped with poor-quality images of rocks that neither resemble anything else nor show evidence of human modification.
 The now overused term "pareidolia", something to which we are all subject to a greater or lesser extent, is in fact an apt description of most of this.
 Among the more cringeworthy of the recently appearing knockoffs of daysknob.com are the so far mostly random gravel display "rockartmuseum.com" and the semiliterate/comical "eoliths.blogspot.com".
 Functioning at about the same level of compe- tence, these two have formed a partnership in propagating general goofiness.
 With a link to PayPal, the "Portable Rock Art Museum" wheedles for money ("donations") while showing vaguely face-like patterns on apparently unmodified stones as evidence of Neanderthals in North America, and encouraging/facilitating the sale of ancient artifacts whether real or imaginary.
-This is not a museum, but Jul "Rocky" Jones' digital display of a claimed 12,000+ photos of rocks submitted to him by people wanting to have them "authenticated" as artifacts, often for the purpose of scamming misguided and gullible collectors on eBay, Etsy, etc. Apparently Mr. Jones indiscriminately accepts everything he is shown, so there are, not surprisingly, a very few seemingly genuine and sometimes interesting figure stones among the huge pile of geofacts, counterfeits, Mexican tourist souvenirs, and undifferentiated crap.
+This is not a museum, but Jul "Rocky" Jones' digital display of a claimed 12,000+ photos of rocks submitted to him by people wanting to have them "authenticated" as artifacts, often for the purpose of scamming misguided and gullible collectors on eBay, Etsy, etc. Apparently Mr. Jones indiscriminately accepts and displays everything he is shown, and there are, not surprisingly, a very few seemingly genuine and inter- esting figure stones buried within the mountain of geofacts, counterfeits, Mexican tourist souvenirs, and undifferentiated crap.
 But even in the best cases, details of provenience and hence archaeological meaning have almost always been lost.
+And of course trafficking in artifacts is closely connected to the looting of real archaeological sites.

 Page 176 discusses small Figure Stones in particular.